hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-pre.md

 1. [Download](https://github.com/hydro-informatics/materials/blob/master/numerics/points.txt) the point file from the repository (if necessary, copy the file contents locally into a text editor and save the file as `points.txt` in a local project directory)
 1. [Download](https://github.com/hydro-informatics/materials/raw/master/numerics/breaklines.zip) the zipped breaklines shapefile into the project folder and unpack `breaklines.shp`.
 1. In *QGIS*, click on the `Layer` menu > `Add Layer` > `Add Delimited Text Layer...` (see [figure](#qgis-add-lyr))
-1. In the `Add Delimited Text Layer` wizard (see details in Figure 4):
+1. In the `Add Delimited Text Layer` (`Data Source Manager | Delimited Text`) wizard (see details in Figure 4):
     * Choose *points.txt* in the `File name` field
     * Name the new layer (e.g., points)
     * In the `File Format` canvas, select `Custom Delimiters` and activate the `Space` checkbox
-    * In the `Record` and Field Options canvas`, deactivate the `First record has field names` checkbox
+    * In the `Record and Field Options` canvas, deactivate the `First record has field names` checkbox
     * In the `Geometry Definition` canvas, define the `Point Coordinates` as `X Field` = `FIELD_1`, `Y Field` = `FIELD_2` and `Z Field` = `FIELD_3`; set the `Geometry CRS` to the `Project CRS`.
-    * Click the ADD button on the bottom of the wizard window.
+    * Click the `Add` button on the bottom of the wizard window.
 The points should now be plotted in the main *QGIS* window.

 <a name="qgis-add-lyr"></a>
-{% include image.html file="qgis-add-lyr.png" alt="bm-3" caption="Open the `Add Delimited Text Layer` import wizard." %}
+{% include image.html file="qgis-add-lyr.png" alt="bm-3" caption="Open the Add Delimited Text Layer import wizard." %}

 <a name="qgis-export-pts"></a>
-{% include image.html file="qgis-export-pts.png" alt="bm-4" caption="Load the xyz-points.txt file with QGIS' Add Delimited Text Layer wizard." %}
+{% include image.html file="qgis-export-pts.png" alt="bm-4" caption="Load the xyz-points.txt file with QGIS' Add Delimited Text Layer (Data Source Manager | Delimited Text) wizard." %}

 Next, export the new point layer as shapefile: In *QGIS*' `Layer`S window, right-click on XYZ-POINTS, then `Export` > `Save Features As...` .
 In the Format field, select `ESRI Shapefile`.
 Define a FILE NAME (by clicking on the … button and defining for example *C:\QGIS-projects\xyz-points.shp*), ensure that the ADD SAVED FILE TO MAP checkbox is activated (on the bottom of the `Save Vector Layer As...` window) and click `OK`.
 Remove the `points` text layer from the `Layers` window (only the shape file should be visible here now).
 Finally, rename the three fields (`FIELD_1`, `FIELD_2`, `FIELD_3`) to `X`, `Y`, and `Z`, respectively.
 The fields can be renamed with a double-click on the `xyz-points` layer (opens `Layer Properties`), then left-click on the `Fields` ribbon, activate the editing mode (click on the pen symbol) and edit the `Name` fields.